juliancabmar/audit-first_flights-rock_paper_scissors/audit-utils/audit-notes.md

 ### Confirmed Invariants

 ### Not Confirmed Invariants
-only ETH and token-based game
-10% protocol fee on all ETH games
++10% protocol fee on all ETH games
-No fees on token-only games
 Final winner receives prize and winner token
 Player can create a game for ETH or winner tokens
 Join timeout: 24 hours by default